-Garfield Elementary, a K–6 public school, began its Responsive Classroom initiative seven years ago.
+Garfield Elementary, a K–6 public school, began its Responsive Classroom initiative in 2005.
 Located in Fairfax County, the sixth-largest public school district in the U.S., Garfield is a Title I school with 360 students and 40 staff members.
 53% of students are eligible for free or reduced-price lunch and breakfast, and 46% have limited English proficiency.

-Responsive Classroom “grew from the inside out” at Garfield after Debbie Leisenring joined the teaching staff in 2005.
+Responsive Classroom “grew from the inside out” at Garfield after Debbie Leisenring joined the teaching staff.
 Right away, teachers noticed something different about Debbie’s way of teaching—how she spoke to the children, how they related to her, and how she managed her classroom without using rewards.

-Debbie was using Responsive Classroom strategies she’d acquired in the process of becoming a certified Responsive Classroom presenter for the Fairfax County Public Schools.
+Debbie was using strategies she’d acquired in the process of becoming a certified Responsive Classroom teacher/presenter.
 She welcomed her new colleagues to spend time in her classroom, observe, and ask questions.

-In the meantime, principal Maureen Marshall attended a few meetings with principals whose schools were implementing the Responsive Classroom approach.
-Those meetings convinced her that the approach could do much for Garfield—especially since teachers really wanted to try it.
+In the meantime, principal Maureen Marshall attended a few meetings with principals whose schools were implementing the RC approach to teaching.
+Those meetings convinced her that the approach could do much for Garfield—especially since teachers really wanted to try it!

 Garfield staff began by thinking together about where they wanted their school to be in five years—and how Responsive Classroom practices could help them get there.
-They structured their implementation according to that plan, establishing a leadership team that supports staff in learning to use Responsive Classroom practices one at a time.
-Here are some significant milestones in Garfield’s journey so far:
+They structured their implementation according to that plan, establishing a leadership team that supports staff in learning to use these practices one at a time.
+Here are some significant milestones in Garfield’s journey:

-Teachers and the principal take the 30-hour Responsive Classroom I course over the summer.
+Teachers and the principal take the Elementary Core Course over the summer.

 When school starts again, the schedule is reconfigured so the first parent conferences take place earlier, and each class has time for a daily Morning Meeting.

-Most teachers and the principal have taken Responsive Classroom II.
+Most teachers and the principal have taken the Elementary Advanced Course.